 What can I do to reduce back ache at work?

 Back ache is one of the most common pains acquired from sitting down at a desk all day.
 To help avoid twinges in your back, there are several things you can do.

-Sit up straight and take regular walks to stretch out your back – moving around can help release any tensions you may have built up from sitting down.
-Even if it’s just for a few minutes or to fetch yourself a drink, stretching your legs can be a beneficial break from the chair.
+Sitting up straight and going for regular walks around the office can help stretch out your back – moving around helps release tension built up from sitting down.
+Even if it’s just for a few minutes to go get yourself a drink, stretching your legs can be a beneficial break from your chair.

 To reduce the risk of back tension in the first place, think about purchasing a specifically designed ergonomic chair.
-This will help you sit comfortably whilst supporting your posture.
-Completely adjustable, they can be customised to suit you and can help to prevent problems occurring.
+This will help you sit comfortably while supporting your posture.
+Completely adjustable, they can be customised to suit your body and can help to prevent problems occurring.

 Most of these ailments are avoidable and, with so many office ergonomic solutions available, you could help create a healthier workplace for you and your colleagues.